Henry-Bayly/AKS-Algorithm/README.md

 Henry Bayly & Connor Oxenhorn

-This repositaory contains source code for our final project for CSCI3384.
+This repo contains source code for our final project for CSCI3384.